motya-proxy/motya/user-manual/src/concepts/mod.md

 from the downstream client to the upstream server, and define **Responses** as messages sent from the upstream server to the downstream client.

-River is capable of handling connections, requests, and responses from numerous downstream clients and upstream servers simultaneously.
+Motya is capable of handling connections, requests, and responses from numerous downstream clients and upstream servers simultaneously.

-When proxying between a downstream client and upstream server, River may modify or block requests or responses.
+When proxying between a downstream client and upstream server, Motya may modify or block requests or responses.
 Examples of modification include the removal or addition of HTTP headers of requests or responses, to add internal metadata, or to remove sensitive information.
 Examples